The first question most often asked by people as they begin their keto diet is how long does it take to go into ketosis?

 However, be super strict with yourself in the beginning.
 At this level you will definitely get into ketosis.

 There are also some great things you can do to help you reach ketosis within the first week.

-Almost any activity that burns through your glucose stores is going to help you reach your goal in the shortest possible time.
+Almost any activity that burns through your glucose stores is good.
+It’s going to help you reach your goal in the shortest possible time.